 Doppler drops after occlusion and mortality rates are where they should be.
 Neuroscores do not indicate severe strokes.

 Suggestion to ask sites to save Laser Doppler readouts.
-Sites should be saving files in such a way that you can retrieve source data In the meantime.
+Sites should be saving files in such a way that you can retrieve source data.
+In the meantime.
 CC to draft an SOP regarding source verification of original data.

 Video Stats: CC is waiting on 501 Assigned videos.
 CC asks every site PI to meet with team to incentivize teams to turn in scores for assigned videos to answer the question whether 3 raters per video is needed.
 Since we are now beginning 30-day assessments on top of weekly baseline and day 7 assessments, the volume of work will be growing.
 Sites are encouraged to stay ahead of the work flow.